Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule3.md

-# Module - 03 : Threat Protection with XDR - Conduct attacks and Investigate an Incident
+# Threat Protection with XDR - Conduct attacks and Investigate an Incident - 3
 ### Overall Estimated Duration: 140 minutes
 ## Overview